Store Kannikestræde 8: 19th century

 The property was later acquired by master klein smith Peter Balthazar Brauer.
 His property was home to 25 residents in four households at the 1801 census.
-Brauer resided in the building with his wife Elisabeth Cathrine Gedike, their two children (aged 11 and 14), his brother Johan Henrich Brauer (klein smityh, employee), two apprentices and a caretaker.
+Brauer resided in the building with his wife Elisabeth Cathrine Gedike, their two children (aged 11 and 14), his brother Johan Henrich Brauer (klein smith, employee), two apprentices and a caretaker.
 Hans Jørgen Klemp, a teacher, resided in the building with his wife Christine Balchau, their two daughters (aged three and four), four pupils (aged 10 to 19) and two maids.
 Johanne Marie Weides, a 60-year-old widow, resided in the building with one maid.
 Jørgen Bruun Bech, a joiner, resided in the building with his wife Karen Lyde, their two children (aged one and six) and one lodger.

 The property was listed in the new cadastre of 1806 as No. 46.
 It was owned by Brauer at that time.
-The illustrator Peter Christian Klæstrup (1820-1882) resided in the building around 1861.
+The illustrator Peter Christian Klæstrup (1820–1882) resided in the building around 1861.

-The property was ahome to 21 residents in four households at the 1840 census.
+The property was home to 21 residents in four households at the 1840 census.
 Sørine Liebe, an 84-year-old widow, resided on the ground floor with the widow Jacobine Müller (widow of a justitsråd), her foster daughters Charlotte Bagger and Clara Hansen and one maid.
 Ane Bastholm, widow of a kammerråd, resided on the first floor with the widow Christine Bast, one maid and one lodger.
-The second floor apartment was empty at the moment.
+The second floor apartment was empty at that time.
 Peter Hansen, a workman, resided in the basement with his wife Marie Hammer, their three children (aged two to eight) and one maid.
 Diderich Behrens, a new klein smith, resided in the rear wing with his wife Blondine Dreves, another klein smith, three apprentices and one maid.

 The property was home to 28 residents in four households at the 1850 census.
 Poul Rasmussen, a bookkeeper and treasurer, resided on the second floor with his wife Wilhelmine Vogel, their three children (aged nine to 14), his sister-in-law Christine Vogel and one maid.
-Marenline Petrine Krogh (née Krogh, 1814-1867), whose husband Hans Detlef Krogh (1803-1878) was in Flensburg with his work as a covil servant, resided on the first floor with their three children (aged two to 11), two maids and on lodger.
-Marenline Krogh's father was brewer Andreas Krogh, owner of the brewert at Nybrogade 26.
+Marenline Petrine Krogh (née Krogh, 1814–1867), whose husband Hans Detlef Krogh (1803–1878) was in Flensburg with his work as a civil servant, resided on the first floor with their three children (aged two to 11), two maids and on lodger.
+Marenline Krogh's father was brewer Andreas Krogh, owner of the brewery at Nybrogade 26.
 Niels Sørensen, a workman, resided in the basement with his wife Ane Andersdatter, the wife's 10-year-old niece Ane Rasmusdatter, two maids, 23-year-old Marie Kroll and her two-year-old daughter Louise F. Kroll.
-Joham Didrich Ludvig Behrens (1782-1858), a master smith whose wife had just died, resided in the rear wing with his two-year-old daughter Hanne Louise Behrens, a wet nurse, a maid, a smith (employee) and two apprentices.
+Joham Didrich Ludvig Behrens (1782–1858), a master smith whose wife had just died, resided in the rear wing with his two-year-old daughter Hanne Louise Behrens, a wet nurse, a maid, a smith (employee) and two apprentices.